Jeremy Johnson-Marshall B.A., B. Arch.

 Qualified at Bristol University in 1972 and has remained in the city ever since.

-Has worked on a huge range of buildings, including many Listed ones, in and around Bristol.
+Jeremy has worked on a huge range of buildings, including many Listed ones, in and around Bristol.
 Where appropriate for speed and flexibility this has included running site operations.
-Design work has extended beyond architecture into areas such as inflatable buildings and sailboards.
+Jeremy’s design work has extended beyond architecture into areas such as inflatable buildings and sailboards.

 Sam Kendon M.A Dip Arch.

 Former Scholar of St Catharine’s College, Cambridge.
 Read geography and architecture.